Our Reading Strategy

 Reading Across the Year Groups

-In Key Stage One reading skills are taught through regular shared reading and interactive books, story sessions – reading books together, individual reading with an adult, listening activity – story tapes, fiction and non-fiction baskets – personal choice and home-school reading of reading scheme and sharing of chosen library books.
-Also pupil’s reading skills are developed through the teaching and support of phonics.
+In KS1 reading skills are taught through regular shared reading and interactive books, story sessions – reading books together, individual reading with an adult, fiction and non-fiction baskets – personal choice and home-school reading of reading scheme and sharing of chosen library books.
+Also pupil’s reading skills are developed through daily RWI sessions.

 - Pupils learn to read easily and fluently through daily phonics in Early Years and Key Stage One, regular reading to adults in school, reading partners and incentives to read at home.